brunoclpinto/BUFY/docs/selection_workflow.md

    `TransactionSelectionProvider`, etc.) captures the latest state via `SelectionProvider::items()`.
-3. **Display** – `SelectionManager` renders labels and uses either the Dialoguer selector (`choose_with_dialoguer`) or the queued override to obtain a selected index.
+3. **Display** – `SelectionManager` renders labels and uses either the Dialoguer selector (`choose_with_dialoguer`) or the scripted NavKey events provided by `cli::ui::test_mode` to obtain a selected index.
 Items are always printed with two leading spaces and pre-numbered (`  1. …`), followed by a `Type cancel or press Esc to abort.` hint so scripting and accessibility tooling receive consistent output.
 4. **Continuation** – command handlers receive the resulting identifier.
 If the user cancels, the command simply aborts without side effects; otherwise, the handler proceeds as if the argument had been supplied explicitly.